GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Method

-To seek a more tractable solution, we propose the following informal assumption:
+Based on the common mixture pattern studied in real-world networks~\citep{graph_over_time, graph_evolution, multiscale_mix}, we propose the following informal assumption:

-\begin{assumption}[\textbf{An Equivalent Mixture for Distribution Shifts}] Let the distribution shift between the source $\mathcal{D}_{s}$ and target $\mathcal{D}_{t}$ distributions be the result of an unknown intervention in the graph formation mechanism.
-We assume that the resulting shift in $\mathcal{D}_{t}$ can be modeled by the selective application of up to $k$ out of $K$ classes of stochastic transformations to each instance in the source distribution $\mathcal{D}_{s}$ ($k < K$). \end{assumption}
+\begin{assumption}[\textbf{An equivalent mixture for distribution shifts}] Let the distribution shift between the source $\mathcal{D}_{s}$ and target $\mathcal{D}_{t}$ distributions be the result of an unknown intervention in the graph formation mechanism.
+We assume that the resulting shift in $\mathcal{D}_{t}$ can be modeled by up to $k$ out of $K$ classes of stochastic transformations applied to each instance in the source distribution $\mathcal{D}_{s}$ ($k \leq K$). \end{assumption}

-Assumption~\ref{asp:equivalentmix} essentially states that any distribution shifts can be decomposed into several mixture components of stochastic graph transformations.
-For example, on a social network dataset, each mixture component can represent different patterns of user behavior or network dynamics shifts.
-Specifically, one mixture component might correspond to increased user activity, while another could signify a particular trend of interaction within a certain group of users.
-Such mixture pattern is common and well-studied in the real-world network datasets~\citep{mixing_pattern, graph_over_time, graph_evolution, multiscale_mix}.

-Thus, the assumption simplifies the problem by enabling the modeling of individual mixture components constituting the shift, as well as their respective contributions to a more intricate distributional shift.
-Previous works~\citep{rex, dir, eerm} infer such mixture components implicitly from the source distribution, focusing on the variety between each data group. \footnote{ }. \rebuttal{Note that while this assumption may generally apply in practice, as observed later in the experiments, we discuss scenarios that fall outside the scope of this assumption in Appendix~\ref{app:future_work}.}
+Assumption~\ref{asp:equivalentmix} essentially states that any distribution shift can be decomposed into $k$ shift components of stochastic graph transformations.
+The assumption simplifies the generalization problem by enabling the modeling of individual shift components that constitute the shift and their respective contributions to the overall distribution shift.
+While this assumption is generally applicable, as observed in the experiments, we include a discussion on scenarios that fall outside the scope of this assumption in Appendix~\ref{app:future_work}.
+Previous works~\citep{rex, dir, eerm} implicitly infer such shift components from the data environments constructed based on the source distribution.
+However, distilling diverse shift components from the source data is challenging due to the complexity of the graph distribution shifts and largely depends on the constructed environments\footnote{ }.